-- To graduate, you must maintain continuous enrollment at SSU while you take coursework, after advancement to candidacy, and during the semester in which you expect to have receive your degree. - You can take a one-semester leave from the university without endangering your status.
-If you choose to take two or more semesters leave, you will need to submit a full application to reinstate yourself as a student in good standing. - In extraordinary circumstances and with the support of the graduate advisor, students may petition the Graduate Studies Office for a leave of absence not to exceed two years. - Students advanced to candidacy who are working on their completion projects and who have completed all units for their degree may enroll through the Office of Extended Education in project continuation (598) for 1 unit.
-This low-cost option enables students to remain in good standing and entitles them to library privileges.
+- To graduate, you must maintain continuous enrollment at SSU while you take coursework, after advancement to candidacy, and during the semester in which you expect to receive your degree. - You can take a one-semester leave from the university without endangering your status.
+If you choose to take two or more semesters leave, you will need to submit a full application to reinstate yourself as a student in good standing. - In extraordinary circumstances and with the support of the graduate coordinator, students may petition the Graduate Studies Office for a leave of absence not to exceed two years. - Students advanced to candidacy who are working on their completion projects and who have completed all units for their degree may enroll through the Office of Extended Education in project continuation (578) for 1 unit.
+This low- cost option enables students to remain in good standing and entitles them to library privileges.
 The unit does not count toward financial aid. - Finally, it is important to remember that no courses taken more than seven years prior to completion of your degree may count toward the MA.

-Working with Graduate Advisor:
+Working with the Graduate Coordinator:

-- Newly admitted students should set up appointments to meet with the graduate advisor at the outset of the term. - Continuing students should consult with the graduate advisor as they plan their research or coursework each semester.
-In general, it is best to make arrangements to meet with the graduate advisor in person.
+- Newly admitted students will meet with the graduate coordinator at the outset of the term.
+If you can't make the scheduled group meeting, please set up an individual appointment. - Continuing students should consult with the graduate coordinator as they plan their research or coursework each semester.
+In general, it is best to make arrangements to meet with the graduate coordinator in person.